disconnectedprophet/lakehouse-conflict-detection/README.md

 python baseline.py
 ```

 Writes `results/baseline/summary.json`.
-This provides a shallow non-LLM reference point - how much of the task a bag-of-words model over the same evidence text can already solve - against which the LLM results should be read.
+This provides a shallow non-LLM reference point - the baseline - against which the LLM results should be read.

 ## Results